vzeman/confoot/README-cloudflare.md

 This script will:
 - Create necessary configuration files for Cloudflare Pages
-- Set up a Cloudflare Worker script for domain routing
-- Create security headers and redirects files
+- Set up security headers and redirects files

 ### 2. GitHub Repository Configuration